 - Bluetooth Connectivity.
 Smart beds now come with the option to be connected to a smartphone app.
 Then, the bed can give you information about how long you’ve slept, in what positions you’ve slept, and what needs to be improved.

 - Personalized Support and Elevation.
 If you’ve got breathing difficulty, the head of the bed can be elevated and if you’ve got restricted mobility or arthritis, the lower end of the bed can also be elevated.
 For back pain, the bed can be adjusted to provide optimum support and match the curve of your body.

 - Massage.
-Some adjustable beds can also function as a massage chair, i.e. the bed includes a number of massagers pre-installed, providing a whole-body massage.
+Some adjustable beds can also function as massage chairs, i.e. the bed includes a number of massagers pre-installed, providing a whole-body massage, from head to toe.